mjfrigaard/martinfrigaard-io-site/content/authors/admin/_index.md

 title: Martin Frigaard
 ---

 Hi!
-I am Martin Frigaard -- I build Shiny applications and write R packages.
-I have 15 years of experience with data analysis, statistics, and research.
-As the Co-founder of Paradigm Datagroup ([PDG](https://mjfrigaard.github.io/paradigmdata/)), I also design and create training materials and workshops on data management, visualizations, reproducible research, and application development.
-I'm also [a fully certified Posit `tidyverse` trainer](https://education.rstudio.com/trainers/).
+I am Martin Frigaard -- I'm a data scientist with 15+ years of experience with data analysis, visualization, statistics, and research.
+When I am not actively programming for my day job, I like to design and create training materials and workshops on data management, visualizations, reproducible research, and application development.
+I'm also the Co-founder of Paradigm Datagroup ([PDG](https://mjfrigaard.github.io/paradigmdata/)) and [a fully certified Posit `tidyverse` trainer](https://education.rstudio.com/trainers/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/2023-12-14-mfrigaard-cv-resume.pdf" "newtab" >}}resumé{{< /staticref >}}.